bgoonz/alternate-blog-theme3/content/pages/posts/react.md

 [**Try it on CodePen**](https://reactjs.org/redirect-to-codepen/introducing-jsx)

-<iframe src="https://codepen.io/bgoonz/pen/oNwgZgm"></iframe>We split JSX over multiple lines for readability.
+<iframe src="https://codepen.io/bgoonz/pen/oNwgZgm" frameborder="no" height="600" style="width: 100%;" scrolling="yes" title="Untitled"  loading="lazy" allowtransparency="true" allowfullscreen="true" ></iframe>We split JSX over multiple lines for readability.
 While it isn't required, when doing this, we also recommend wrapping it in parentheses to avoid the pitfalls of [automatic semicolon insertion](https://stackoverflow.com/q/2846283).

 # JSX is an Expression Too